justinmahar/random-seed-weighted-chooser/README.md

 # Weighted Chooser With Random Seed

 A random weighted item chooser with custom seed option for JavaScript and TypeScript.
+I created this project because the other `npm` weighted choosers weren't very flexible.

+This module allows you to choose an index from an array of weights (simplest case), or an object from an array of objects that each have a customizable `"weight"` property.
+It also allows you to specify your own seed for the pseudorandom number generator (PRNG).

 This project is [available via npm as a JavaScript CommonJS module](https://www.npmjs.com/package/random-seed-weighted-chooser).